Coarse-median preserving automorphisms: Preliminaries.

-\begin{rmk} If $G$ is infinite and an action $G\acts X$ is proper and cocompact, then there exists $\eps>0$ such that, for every generating set $S\cu G$, we have $\tau_S^d(x)\geq\eps$.
-Thus, it follows from the Milnor--Schwarz lemma that a group is UNE if and only if \emph{every} proper, cocompact action on a geodesic space is UNE.
+Along with the Milnor--Schwarz lemma, this can be used to show that a group is UNE if and only if \emph{every} proper, cocompact action on a geodesic space is UNE.
 Equivalently, if the action of $G$ on its locally finite Cayley graphs is UNE. \end{rmk}

 \begin{ex} \begin{enumerate} \item[] \item Non-elementary hyperbolic groups are UNE (for instance, this is implicitly shown in the last two paragraphs of the proof of \cite[Lemme~3.1]{Paulin-ENS}). \item Fundamental groups of compact special cube complexes with finite centre are UNE.
 We will obtain this in Corollary~\ref{UNE cor}. \item UNE groups have finite centre. \end{enumerate} \end{ex}